google/opencasebook/trademarks.md

     control,"[^17] the court cited numerous examples of the types of close working relationships that could help to support a finding of actual control over the quality associated with a mark.
-Would these types of close working relationships would be likely to arise in open source collaborations?
-If a project author and a contributor had been working together closely for eight years, would a court find that that relationship established adequate quality control in the absence of any agreement?
-Would the main project owner then be able to enforce the mark against the contributor if the contributor forked the project after having a falling out with the project owner?[^18]
+Would these types of close working relationships be likely to arise in open source collaborations?
+If a project author and a contributor had been working together closely for eight years, could that support a finding that there qas adequate control?
+What if the close collaborator then fell out with the main project owner and forked the project.
+Would the project owner still be able to enforce the mark against the contributor?[^18]

 [^16]: _Stanfield_, 52 F.3d at 871.